Visual aids for lectures

 DESCRIBE THE FOLLOWING FOR YOUR CHOSEN TOPIC

-• What you expect the audience to know?
+• What would you expect the audience to know?

 • How you could relate subject to audience?